The Center for Student Success and Academic Counseling

 SASB North, lower level, Room 118 learningcenter.unc.edu 919-962-3782

 Helps students learn more efficiently and perform better in their course work.
 Services include Academic Counseling; Reading Program; Tutoring in Math and Sciences; Drop-in Peer Tutoring; Test Prep for GRE, GMAT, LSAT, MCAT; Workshops; and Success Programs for students with LD/ADHD.

 SASB North lower level, Room 0127 writingcenter.unc.edu 919-962-7710

 The Center offers 50 minute face-to-face sessions and online tutoring system that allows you to submit writing and receive feedback via the web.
 Free English as a Second Language (ESL) services for UNC undergraduate, graduate, and exchange students, postdoctoral and visiting scholars, staff, and faculty.

 Summer Bridge is a seven-week residential academic support program for a select group of entering first-year students.
 The program is designed to ease participants' personal and academic transition from high school to the University.
 Students enroll in an English composition course, and one mathematics or chemistry course.
 Also, they participate in learning strategies instruction offered by the Learning Center.
 Cultural and recreational activities are significant components of the program, as students are introduced to the University and the vast array of opportunities available.

 SASB North, Room 2203

 A community designed to help males of color develop academically, socially, and professionally.
-Our current initiatives include Mentor-Coaching, First-Year MALES retreat, Five Year Strategic Planning, and Monthly Seminars: Poverty & Inequality.
+Our current initiatives include Mentor-Coaching and First-Year male retreat.